rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

 </TabItem>
 </Tabs>

-11. Install the chart and confirm that the cloud controller and cloud node manager deploy successfully:
+11. Install the chart and confirm that the cloud controller and cloud node manager deployed successfully:

 ```shell
 kubectl rollout status deployment -n kube-system cloud-controller-manager